xcwang-hz/ToyOS/README.md

 Steps:
 1. Display ToyOS on console
-2. Display ToyOS on canvas
+2. Draw a squre on the canvas
 3. Simple echo functionality on console
 4. Read from Initramfs file
 5. Support directory tree in memory